T-bills demand strong despite MECQ risks to economy

 National Treasurer Rosalia V. de Leon said the Treasury opened its tap facility window to sell another P5 billion of the one-year securities.

 De Leon said President Duterte’s decision to place Metro Manila, Bulacan, Cavite, Laguna and Rizal under modified enhanced community quarantine (MECQ) on Aug.
-4-18 amid rising COVID-19 cases had no impact on demand for government securities.
+4 to 18 amid rising COVID-19 cases had no impact on demand for government securities.

-According to de Leon, surplus liquidity and preference for safe-haven assets resulted in overwhelming subscription and continued fall in rates during Monday’s auction.
+Surplus liquidity and preference for safe-haven assets resulted in overwhelming subscription and continued fall in rates, she said.
+INQ

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.